<< Back to Media

 In response to President Biden’s “whole-of-government” approach to address climate change, the Department of Agriculture took a “whole-of-Department” approach as outlined in its 2021 Action Plan for Climate Adaptation and Resilience.
 The plan identifies five vulnerabilities due to climate change that the USDA must address: decreased agricultural productivity, threats to water quantity and quality, disproportionate impacts to vulnerable communities, severe weather events, and stress on natural and built infrastructure on public lands.
 It then proposes five adaptation actions to build resilience among U.S. agriculture and forestry sectors and rural and urban communities.

 One of these actions broadens access to and availability of climate data at regional and local scales.
 The USDA’s new Ranch Drought Monitoring Dashboard provides information to help ranchers in the Great Plains and Southwest U.S. make decisions about forage productivity in the upcoming growing season.
 The dashboard offers an interactive display of drought and precipitation data, outlooks, on-the-ground condition reports, vegetative drought stress, and forage productivity maps.
-The data answers the most pressing questions raised by ranchers, including: How severe is the drought and how long might it last?
-How much forage can I expect will grow?
+The data answers the most pressing questions raised by ranchers, including: How severe is the drought, and how long might it last?
+How much forage can I expect to grow?

 “When ranchers can’t find answers to these questions, they may be more likely to take a ‘wait and see’ approach about drought before acting to reduce its impact.
 If we can provide a resource that offers answers and information that address those questions, we can help ranchers be more proactive during drought.
 So that’s what we did.”